TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/UsersAndGroups/Index.rst

 is a member of, the more access is granted to him.

 .. figure:: ../../../Images/AccessBackendGroup.png
-   :alt: Part of the editing form for group "Simple editors" of the Introduction Package
+   :alt: Part of the editing form for group "Simple editors" of the `Introduction Package`:pn:

 This screenshot shows just an extract of the group editing form.